Container Slimming 101

 The "quickest" way to slim a container is simply to use a base image built from the popular Alpine Linux project.
 Many of the popular images have an

 :alpine variant (or several) that can be used as base images.
-The downside of this approach is with the Alpine distro itself.
-Notoriously, it uses a different version of the C compiler (
+Pros: It's often a one line code change that reduce image size significantly.
+Alpine is built with containers in mind.
+Cons: Notoriously, Alpine uses a different version (

 apt and the Alpine community is smaller than comparable Linux distros like Debian or Ubuntu.

 This process, developed and supported by the Docker Community, essentially creates two Docker images in a single Dockerfile.
 The first is often called the

 builder image and can server as a development container.
 It builds all the necessary packages, binaries, and file systems needed to create a successful container.
 The second set of instructions creates a new image

 FROM scratch—that is, an empty container shell— and copies only what's necessary from the